arpit-mittal-ds/Data-Architect/3 - Designing Data Systems/Lesson-4-Data-Warehouse/ReadMe.md

 While a data warehouse offers many benefits, one of the key benefits is having a consistent, reliable, dependable central point of access for all the data in an organization

+**Formal Definition**

+A data warehouse is a database optimized to analyze relational data coming from transactional systems and line of business applications.
+The data structure, and schema are defined in advance to optimize for fast SQL queries, where the results are typically used for operational reporting and analysis.
+Data is cleaned, enriched, and transformed so it can act as the “single source of truth” that users can trust.

 ### The Need for Data Analysis